Serial Drunk Driver Described As ‘Country’s Worst DUI Offender’ Arrested Again

-Attendants at a gas station in Riverside, Illinois, called the police earlier this week and reported that there was drunk woman passed out inside her car.
+Attendants at a gas station in Riverside, Illinois, called the police earlier this week and reported that there was a drunk woman passed out inside her car.
 When officers finally arrived at the scene, they came upon an alert woman sitting in her car and rambling about where her kids were.
 The woman was apparently stuck because she had poured kerosene into her fuel tank instead of gasoline.

-As reported by The Washington Post, the woman was spotted visibly drunk with bloodshot eyes.
-She also didn’t have any shoes on and her clothes were in disarray.
+As reported by the Washington Post, the woman was spotted visibly drunk with bloodshot eyes.
+She also didn’t have any shoes on, and her clothes were in disarray.
 Officers also noticed that there was an open bottle of Crown Royal Whiskey that was inside her vehicle.
 The woman was later identified as Tasha Lynn Schleicher.
-The 41-year old mother, who was originally from New Hope, Minnesota, kept telling officers that she was looking for her children.
+The 41-year old mother, who is originally from New Hope, Minnesota, kept telling officers that she was looking for her children.
 She apparently couldn’t find all 11 of them.

-Witnesses at the scene revealed to officers that she actually arrived at the gasoline station alone and that there were no children in the car.
+Witnesses at the scene revealed to officers that she arrived at the gasoline station alone and that there were no children in the car.
 After Schleicher refused to take a sobriety test and did not cooperate with the officers, she was arrested and taken into custody.
-Police officers later found out that Schleicher actually had standing warrants in three separate states, namely in Idaho, Nebraska, and Oregon.
+Police officers later found out that Schleicher had standing warrants in three separate states, namely in Idaho, Nebraska, and Oregon.

 "One of the worst DUI offenders in the U.S." arrested again — this time in Illinois https://t.co/q4XnsbrsDg